 However, over the past 20 years, the tandem of Pakistan and Afghanistan have provided importers with an ever evolving supply of stylish and dependable rugs.
-The present relationship between the often-adversarial countries is based upon a history of mass migrations with families fleeing conflict in Afghanistan.
-Millions of Afghans went to Pakistan in 1979 after the Russians invaded and again in the late 1990's escaping the oppression of the Taliban.
-With large numbers of refugees living in camps, enterprising Pakistani businessmen organized businesses that, some say, exploited the Afghan's rug weaving skills.
-These businesses provided the yarn on credit, later finishing and the packing rugs for shipment.
-Initially, the most significant aspect of the relationship was that Pakistanis could travel and collect orders for the Af-Pak rug production.
-Also, through a succession of innovative washes, these Pakistani merchants have kept Afghan products relevant.
-First, there were the still popular Afghan Kazak rugs and then the wood colored Chobi rugs which, in America, we called Peshawars.
+The relationship between the often adversarial countries is based upon a history of mass migrations with Afghans fleeing oppression in their own country.
+Millions of them went to Pakistan in 1979 after Russia invaded and again in the late 1990's, fleeing the Taliban.
+While living in refugee camps, enterprising Pakistani businessmen organized the

+Afghans and taught them to weave.
+They provided the yarn, the finishing and the packing and shipping.
+Through a succession of innovative washes, these businesses have kept the Afghan products relevant.
+First, there were the still popular Afghan Kazak rugs, then the wood colored Chobrang rugs which we called Peshawar rugs in America.
 The Afghan weavers, now mostly back in Afghanistan, have continued to weave rugs as contractors for Pakistani exporters.
-Both have proven very flexible and seem to have adapted to new designs and the use of novel fibers in their rug production.
+Both have proven very flexible and seem to have adapted to new designs and the use of new fibers in their rug production.

 The hallmark of Af-Pak rugs, though, is the development and use of creative new chemical washes.
-In part because of these unique finishing techniques it is not easy to control production between two countries and this union has never been able to successfully produce programmed rugs.
-Yet, as one of a kind rugs, over the past 20 years most of the new trends and style directions in rugs have come from Pakistan's finishing houses and the Afghan weavers.
-But, even with most of Afghanistan's rug weaving working its way through Pakistan to the markets, three important rug makers have successfully developed all-Afghan productions.
+In part because of the unique finishing techniques it is not easy to control production between two countries, this union has never been able to successfully produce programmed rugs.
+Yet, as one of a kind rugs, over the past 20 years, most of the new trends and style directions in rugs have come from Pakistan's finishing houses and the Afghan weavers.
+Even with most of Afghanistan's rug weaving working its way through Pakistan to the markets, three important rug makers have successfully developed all-Afghan productions.
 They are Amadi Carpets, Ariana and Pacific Collection.

 In the context of sourcing unique products from difficult parts of the globe, I really need to mention Zollanvari.
-The fourth-generation Persian company is based in Shiraz, Iran and Zurich.
+The fourth generation Persian company is based in Shiraz, Iran and Zurich.
 The company is an innovative and dedicated supplier to retailers.
 In the late 1980's the real breakthrough for the company was to make the then popular full pile Gabbeh in room sizes.
 Later, through use of contemporary design and colors, the company's rugs became a worldwide success story.
 But, in 1995 sanctions were imposed on Iran resulting in a 2006 embargo that halted Zollanvari shipments to the U.S. Ever resourceful, the company re-focused and developed a new product, from India, making the recycled Sari-Silk rugs available to stores across America.
 With the lifting of the embargo on Iran's rugs in 2016 Zollanvari is again producing very saleable Gabbeh-inspired rugs from Iran.